 LCCC Covid-19 (Coronavirus) Employee FAQ

-To protect our students and employees as we continue to learn about Covid-19, LCCC has suspended the physical operations at all of our locations.
+To protect our students and employees, LCCC has suspended the physical operations at all of our locations.
 We will be offering virtual services.
 For a full list of employees, please visit the employee directory.

 - The Ludden Library and Learning Commons will be closed.
 Virtual services will be provided.